-Mr. Richardson is the founding Chief Financial Officer (CFO) and Vice President (VP) of Killam and is currently the Executive Vice President (EVP).
-He is also President of Freehold Commercial Realty Limited, a commercial real estate management company based in Halifax, NS.
+Mr. Richardson is the Executive Vice President and a founding Director, now Trustee, of Killam Apartment REIT (TSX: KMP.UN) since 2000.
+He is also the President of Freehold Commercial Realty Limited, a commercial real estate management company based in Halifax.
 Most recently, Mr. Richardson co-founded Sustane Technologies Inc., an advanced recycling company building a biomass pellet and syn-diesel plant in Chester, NS.
-Mr. Richardson has worked in real estate for over 30 years, holds a Bachelor of Commerce from Dalhousie University and is a Fellow Chartered Professional Accountant.
-Mr. Richardson is a member of Dalhousie's Board of Governors where he chairs the Capital Projects and Facilities and Investments Committees, and is also a member of the Halifax YMCA's Capital Campaign Committee.
-In the past, he has Chaired the Board of Directors for both the YMCA of Greater Halifax/Dartmouth and the Izaak Walton Killam (IWK) Health Centre.
+Mr. Richardson has worked in real estate for over 35 years and holds a Bachelor of Commerce degree from Dalhousie University and is a Fellow Chartered Professional Accountant.
+Active in his community, Mr. richardson is a past member of Dalhousie's Board of Governors and has chaired the Board of Directors for the IWK Health Centre and the YMCA of Greater Halifax/Dartmouth, as well as involvement numerous industry associations.